 NOSTRO is a young production company based in Rio de Janeiro created to share and live from collective art, producing content for film and TV, and working beside different emerging talents.
 It was founded in 2016 by partner-producer Carlos Eduardo Valinoti to make sustainable and plural productions.
 Nostro presents projects by young authors growing in the country with the potential to be explored in several segments.
 These narratives have the potential for artistic and financial return with social responsibility and representativeness, generating different audiences' reflections.

-EQUIPE NOSTRO
+NOSTRO TEAM

 CADU VALINOTI